aerospike/aerospike-lua-core/src/ldt/doc_lstack.md

 undergo some form of translation when passing between client and server.

-LSTACK is a server side type that can be manipulated ONLY by this file, lstack.lua.
-We prevent any other direct manipulation -- any other program or process must use the lstack api provided by this program in order to
+LSTACK is a server side type that can be manipulated ONLY by this file, lib_lstack.lua.
+We prevent any other direct manipulation.
+Any other program or process must use the LSTACK API provided by this program in order to manipulate an LSTACK instance.

 An LSTACK value -- stored in a record bin -- is represented by a Lua MAP object that comprises control information, a directory of records